Solar Eclipse July 22, 2009 | Most Viewed Ever?

 Open your eyes to the wonder

 Have you ever seen a solar eclipse?
 It’s quite a site that shouldn’t be missed.
 Some people go to great trouble to view them, to the point of purchasing special lenses or traveling long distances in search of the optimal viewing experience.
-Thus, fast cash and cash loans have been in the repertoire of devoted sun worshipers.

 The same will hold true for SOLAR ECLIPSE: JULY 2009

 Rebecca Carroll reports for National Geographic that this eclipse will pass over some of Earth’s most densely populated areas on Wednesday, July 22.
 As a result, it will likely become the most viewed eclipse to date in human history.
 People in central India, Nepal, Bangladesh, Bhutan, Myanmar and parts of China will know darkness in daylight then.
 From Shanghai and Hangzhou, China alone, it is estimated by scientists that 30 million people will witness the event.

 Where will it go after China?

 Japan’s Ryukyu Islands will be in the eastbound path.
 Once at its maximum point over the Pacific Ocean, the moon will completely block the sun for six minutes and 39 seconds, according to NASA’s Fred Espenak.
 In addition to being the most viewed solar eclipse, that 6:39 period should be the longest eclipse so far in the 21st century.

 Jay Pasachoff of Williams College in Massachusetts has been chasing solar eclipses since 1959 as a member of the National Geographic Society Committee for Research and Exploration.

 “We brought about half a ton of equipment and picked up an equal amount borrowed here from our Chinese colleagues, so there is a lot to get ready,” he added.